majiinbju/the-crypto-cartel/README.md

 ## 🍹 Bienvenido al Crypto Cartel! 🍹

+## About

 Welcome to the MetaVilla.
-The cartel comprises 8000 cartel bosses who have given up the mob life after making millions off crypto *to be changed*
+The cartel comprises 8000 cartel bosses who have given up the mob life after making millions off crypto

-## What's in this project?
+## Code + Files 🗄

-← `README.md`: Documentation for the project ✏️
+← `README.md`: Documentation of the project ✏️

-← `index.html`: Landing/Home page of the website, includes floating island, users will land here 🏝

-← `style.css`: CSS Styling for the Landing Page thus far 🎨
+← `index.html`: Built as a single page website, with one stylesheet. 📝

+← `assets`: Images + Typefaces + Favicon + CSS + JS 🖼

+← `style.css`: Stylesheets detailing every bit of the website, arranged visually. 🌈

-← `script.js`: Function to generate particles
+← `script.js`: JS Functions 👾

-___Website designed and developed by Vivek Bajaj___
+## ___Website designed and developed by Vivek Bajaj___